They say a picture is worth 1,000 words—but that assumes it’s a good image.

 If you decide to use stock pictures, make sure to pick natural-looking ones.
 Some stock photos come off cold, fake, or forced—think the “woman laughing alone with salad” meme.
 You should use stock pictures with settings, emotions, and poses that feel genuine.

-Your best bet for realistic imagery is pictures of your actual team members, products, spaces, and customers.
+Another good bet for realistic imagery is pictures of your actual team members, products, spaces, and customers.
 If you have room in your budget, get a professional photographer to snap what matters to your brand.
 Depending on your phone quality and image complexity, you might be able to take a photo or two yourself.

 Testimonials offer an excellent opportunity to include pictures of real people—your customers.
 Look how Squareshot includes images of their testimonial subjects on their landing page: